How to Pay Yourself

 • Have an accounting system - use a spreadsheet or accounting software.

 • Be prepared for your tax bill.
-Use a calculator to estimate how much you will owe in advance.
+Use a tax calculator to estimate how much you will owe in advance.

 If you are the owner/manager of a corporation, you have more flexibility in how you pay yourself.
 You also have the option to leave funds in the corporation, thereby deferring how much tax you pay, personally.